SkafteNicki/dtu_cs_thesis/docs/faq.md

 Officially you are a full time student when doing your thesis meaning that you should work 45 hours per week.
 That said, nearly no one does that.
 From experience if you put in 25-35 hours per week or between 3-3½ days per week, you should be able to finish your thesis with a good grade.
+A word of warning: the only failure case I have observed over the years, is students that are not putting in enough hours into their project (due to various reasons) but the results is always the same - a thesis that is rushed, incomplete, or lacking the necessary depth.

 ## Can I still have a student job while doing my thesis?